 Acne spot treatments are very effective at getting rid of stubborn but minor pimples.
-These treatments usually include ingredients like Benzoyl peroxide which helps to kill acne-causing bacteria, and salicylic acid which help to exfoliate and unclog your pores.
+These treatments usually include ingredients like Benzoyl peroxide which helps to kill acne-causing bacteria and salicylic acid which helps to exfoliate and unclog your pores.

 Retinoids are also used to help control cell turnover, which allows clogged cells to shed and prevents clogging.
 There are many different types of spot treatments for you to experiment with to find what works best for you.